 The old volume down and power button combo

-All Android devices have a native screenshot function.
+All modern Android devices have a native screenshot function.
 It usually includes holding down a couple of your hardware keys at the same time.
 It then captures the screenshot and you do with it as you please.
 The button combinations change from device to device.
 However, most most common screenshot button layout is:

 - Press and hold volume down and the power button simultaneously.